5 Reasons Why Poured Concrete Walls Are Better

 Where travel is difficult, remote locations benefit the most from cinder block construction.

-Undoubtedly, poured concrete walls are a lot stronger than cinder block walls.
+Undoubtedly, poured walls are a lot stronger than cinder block walls.
 They don’t have joints like the ones found between blocks.
 The only joint found in poured concrete basements is the cove joint.
 This is where the floor meets the wall and sits on top of the footing.

 Poured concrete walls have excellent resistance to underground lateral pressure imposed by the soil and water.
 It is why engineers and architects are turning towards them in increasing numbers.